monsterkrampe/crystal/concepts/conditionals/introduction.md

 ## Equality operators

-Equality operators are similar to comparison operators but they are used to check if 2 values are equal or not equal.
+Equality operators are similar to comparison operators but they are used to check if two values are equal or not equal.

-The `==` operator is used to check if 2 values are equal, and that includes checking the type of the value.
+The `==` operator is used to check if two values are equal, and that includes checking the type of the value.
 If the values are the same then it will return `true` otherwise it will return `false`.
 The `==` operator can compare any type of value with any other type of value.
 The `!=` works the same way but it will return `true` if the values are not equal and `false` if they are equal.